Ishrat455/Recipe-Finder-System/README.md

 http://localhost/rfs/

-Recipe Finder System
-Overview
+Overview:-
 The Recipe Finder System is a user-friendly web application designed to help users discover recipes based on ingredients they have at home.
 The system aims to reduce food waste and simplify cooking by allowing users to search for recipes, save favorites, manage their profiles, and contribute their own recipes.
 It includes an admin panel for managing users, recipes, and password reset requests.
 This project was developed as part of the Project II course (ICT-3204) at SMUCT for Winter-2025.
 Features

-The implemented features include:
+The implemented features include:-

 User Authentication:
 Sign Up: Users can create accounts with first name, last name, email, password, and gender (add-new.php).